-This programme provides a guaranteed opportunity for progression on to Master's degrees in Art and Design at The University of Reading.
+Both pathways offer a guaranteed opportunity for progression on to a number of Master's degrees at the University of Reading.

 Who is this programme designed for?

-This programme is designed to prepare international students, who have completed a Bachelor's degree, for entry to postgraduate studies at The University of Reading.
-If you successfully complete the MFP to the required level of attainment in all academic areas and achieve the required English language score, you will have the opportunity to automatically progress onto a place on a suitable programme of postgraduate study at The University of Reading.
+This programme is designed to prepare international students, who have completed a Bachelor's degree, for entry to postgraduate studies at the University of Reading.
+If you successfully complete the MFP to the required level of attainment in all academic areas and achieve the required English language score, you will have the opportunity to automatically progress onto a place on a suitable programme of postgraduate study

 How long will I study for?